of January 2017 I have sold out of all of the guitars shown on

 Esteve/R.Fernandez 70-4864 (narrow 48mm nut and short 640mm scale).
 This model has the same woods and bracing system as the Esteve/R.Fernandez 70 but the nut is narrower and the scale is slightly shorter.
-Retail $1595.
+Sold Out

 Esteve 8, solid cedar soundboard, solid Indian rosewood back and sides, ebony fingerboard, neck reinforced with ebony insert, traditional Antonio Torres wood fan bracing, real bone nut and saddle, fine wood (not plastic) purfling on face and back, deluxe tuners, Call for price.
-One left.
+SOLD OUT

 How do the the Esteve/R.Fernandez 70 and the Esteve 8 models compare?
 Both have solid wood soundboard, solid wood back and sides and an ebony fingerboard.
 Both have real bone nut and saddle, both have the same deluxe tuners. bothe have the same head design and the same dimensions.
 The Esteve 8 has an ebony insert in the neck, and wood purfling around bothe the face and back--the R.Fernandez 70 has only wood purfling around the face.
 The Esteve has a 5 strut fan bracing plus 2 chevron stiffing braces at the bottom of the soundboard.
 The R.Fernandez has a 5 strut bracing system but without the 2 chevron stiffening braces.
 What does this mean?
 It means that the Esteve has a slightly stiffer soundboard and therefore more of a "classical" sound and string feel.
 The R.Fernandez has a slightly more flexible soundboard which is more towardflamenco, bossa nova, fusion or jazz styles.